mattersupply/code-challenge/README.md

 We really want to thank you for taking the time to run through this code challenge.
 We value your time immensely.
 If you have any suggestions as to how we could improve this exercise, please let us know.

-Again, thanks! and happy coding :)
+Again, thanks!
+And happy coding :)